 Sleep appliances can help you find relief for your sleep apnea.
 One common treatment option for OSA is with an appliance called the CPAP, a large machine that forces air through the throat to keep the airway clear throughout the night.
 Unfortunately, many patients are unable to find the relief they seek with this noisy, bulky option.
 CPAP therapy can be especially problematic for the partners of sleep apnea sufferers.

-Fortunately, the team at 21st Century Dental and Sleep Center offers an alternative to CPAP therapy for treating sleep apnea.
+Fortunately, the team at 21st Century Dental & Sleep Center offers an alternative to CPAP therapy for treating sleep apnea.
 A removable oral device holds the tongue and lower jaw into place, preventing their collapse and keeping the airway clear for a full night’s sleep once again.

 Advantages of oral device therapy include: